 If you’re self-employed, there are two ways through which you can claim your home as an expense:

-- either by calculating your rent, mortgage, and bills, then figuring out what proportion of your home you use for business
+- Calculate your rent, mortgage, and bills, then figuring out what proportion of your home you use for business

-- or simply by using a flat rate – this is called the home office allowance.
+- Use a flat rate – this is called the home office allowance

 How much is it?

 It all depends on how often you work from home.